Who is The Masked Singer? Spoilers, theories and clues revealed

 “Out of all of my friends, I am the joker of the pack,” she revealed.

-Theories: The panel advised Charli XCX, Kylie Minogue, Emilia Clarke, Margot Robbie and Olivia Colman.
+Theories: The panel steered Charli XCX, Kylie Minogue, Emilia Clarke, Margot Robbie and Olivia Colman.

-Viewers at dwelling suppose Queen Bee could possibly be Charlotte Church, Women Aloud’s Nicola Roberts and even Maisie Williams.
+Viewers at residence suppose Queen Bee could possibly be Charlotte Church, Women Aloud’s Nicola Roberts and even Maisie Williams.

-Late to the social gathering however I’m ADAMANT that Queen Bee is @NicolaRoberts #TheMaskedSinger
+Late to the get together however I’m ADAMANT that Queen Bee is @NicolaRoberts #TheMaskedSinger

 — Cheryl Gap (@CherylHoleQueen) January 5, 2020